Logrui/n8n-nodes-twenty-dynamic/README.md

 This is an n8n community node for **Twenty CRM** that uses dynamic schema discovery.

-⚠️ **ALPHA VERSION - ACTIVE DEVELOPMENT** ⚠️
+⚠️ **ALPHA VERSION - NOT PRODUCTION READY** ⚠️

+**Current Status (v0.1.11):**
+- ✅ Dynamic schema discovery from Twenty CRM
+- ✅ Basic CRUD operations structure implemented
+- 🧪 **Testing empty filter parameter** - Attempting to retrieve all available fields
+- ⚠️ **Under active development** - API integration being refined
+- ❌ **Do not use in production workflows**

-This node is in active development and currently **not fully functional**.
-It is being published for testing purposes only.
+This is an early alpha release for testing and development purposes only.

-Do not use in production workflows.
-Goal to be able to load all custom schema for the N8N node which is currently VERY difficult
+**Known Limitations:**
+- Field loading may not show all available fields for some objects
+- Query execution not fully tested across all field types
+- Custom field type handling in progress

+**Feedback Welcome:** If you're testing this node, please report issues on GitHub.

 ## About This Project